Ghazal: Poetic form

 Unlike in a nazm, a ghazal's couplets do not need a common theme or continuity.
-Each sher is self-contained and independent from the others, containing the complete expression of an idea.
-However, the shers all contain a thematic or tonal connection to each other, which may be highly allusive.
+Each verse is self-contained and independent from the others, containing the complete expression of an idea.
+However, the verses all contain a thematic or tonal connection to each other, which may be highly allusive.
 A common conceit that traces its history to the origins of the ghazal form is that the poem is addressed to a beloved by the narrator.

 Abdolhamid Ziaei considers the content of old Persian ghazal to include four elements: love, mysticism, education or excellence, and Qalandari.

 Interpreting a ghazal

 The Ghazal tradition is marked by the poetry's ambiguity and simultaneity of meaning.
 Learning the common tropes is key to understanding the ghazal.

 There are several locations an Urdu sher might take place in: